jgibbons-cp/datadog/kubernetes/rancher/README.md

 5) Use your bootstrap password, then change your password and login.

-You now have a local Ranche instance with a one node Kubernetes cluster.
+You now have a local Rancher instance with a one node Kubernetes cluster.
 Go to the hamburger menu on the top left then to local cluster.
+If you have trouble seeing your cluster refresh / may be the self-signed certificates.
+You can also add/create clusters from the UI.

 NOTE: In Apps and Marketplace there is a UI that installs the Datadog agent (NOTE: it will require tolerations to install on the controlplane nodes normally but not here).
 We were able to get it to install with the UI, but it obbuscates everything creates a difficult to manage values file.
 We were not able to get live containers working from the UI install and I kept getting ClusterRole errors.
 There seems to be an issue especially if you want live containers and the Core KubeStateMetrics.
 I installed from the command line in the Rancher instance using helm and my own values and all worked as expected.